2dv611/syllabus/resources/lectures/03_continuous_integration/slides.md

 * Everyone should see the latest build
   * No blame game...
 * Run tests both at the developer and in the CI server
-  * Update from CSV, easy to get the latest version
+  * Update from VCS, easy to get the latest version
   * Run tests and build, keep it fast
   * Commit - Push
 * Test in production environment